Investment Strategy and Portfolio Objectives

 - Income – Peritus seeks to create a portfolio that generates high current income provided by bond and loan coupon obligations and, to a lesser extent, dividends from equity investments.

-- Less Focus on Credit Ratings – Peritus views credit as either “AAA” or “D” and places limited value on the rating agencies and their methodologies, which they see as backward looking, reactive, and lag the market perception of risk (e.g., Worldcom, Enron, Lehman, AIG).
-Peritus believes that many fixed income investors continue to use ratings as one of their primary investment tools, which they believe ultimately creates inefficiencies and opportunities in the high yield market.
+- Less Focus on Credit Ratings – Peritus views credit as either “AAA” or “D” and places limited value on the rating agencies and their methodologies, which we see as backward looking, reactive, and lag the market perception of risk (e.g., Worldcom, Enron, Lehman, AIG).
+Peritus believes that many fixed income investors continue to use ratings as one of their primary investment tools, which we believe ultimately creates inefficiencies and opportunities in the high yield market.

 - Capital Structure Agnostic – Peritus is capital structure agnostic, looking for the most attractive return/risk value within the company’s entire capital structure, be in loans, bonds, or dividend paying equities, depending on the portfolio.